pfunk-ml/VisionProjectKrang/Documentation/Setup.md

    ./visionClient.sh

-6. You should be done
+6. You should be done.

 BRIEF EXPLANATION
 ------------------